liesnikov/extensible-elaborator/paper/main.md

   return True
 ```

-\todo{explain the steps more, what is identity closure, why do we need it}
+As the solver will only fire after a handler returns successfully, we can assume the matches won't fail.
+Then we constrain the equality of the domain of the Pi-type: `a1` and `a2`.

 The seemingly spurious metavariable `m` serves as an anti-unification [@pfenningUnificationAntiunificationCalculus1991] communication channel.
 When an equality constraint is created we return a metavariable that stands for the unified term.
 This metavariable is used for unification problems that are created in the extended contexts -- in this case second argument of the Pi-type, but also when solving equalities concerning two data constructors.
 We do this to solve the "spine problem" [@victorlopezjuanPracticalHeterogeneousUnification2021, sec.
 1.4] -- we operate according to the "well-typed modulo constraints" principle essentially providing a placeholder that is guaranteed to preserve well-typedness in the extended context.
+`ma` has to be applied to a closure which will keep track of the delayed substitution.

+Then we can constrain the co-domains of Pi-types in an extended context.
-In case one of the constraints created in the extended context when solving it we might need to know the exact shape of `ma`.
-In which case we can block on the metavariable, freezing the rest of the problem until it is instantiated.
+In case one of solvers the constraints created in the extended context might need to know the exact shape of `ma`, we can block on the metavariable later, freezing the rest of the problem until it is instantiated.

 As for the actual unification steps, we implement them in a similar fashion to simplification procedure.
 Take a look at the following example, when only the left hand side of the constaint is an unsolved meta: